Volunteer Stories

 Still, I decided to join the Therapeutic Touch Team and was ready to volunteer in people’s homes.
 When Covid came all of my imagining fell through and I found myself trying a shift in the hospice apartment instead.
 To my surprise and delight, I realized that I loved it.
 It felt so easy being there for other people.
 I felt comfortable assisting in providing physical care for the clients.
 There was nothing special to say, except answer to the needs of the moment.
 I enjoyed being able to contribute, if only a presence to the amazing transition that death represents for individuals and their families.
 I quickly came to understand that one of the rewards, beside supporting people, was the peace and joy I feel when all other preoccupations fall away and I am left with the essential: the moment.

 But the rewards do not end there.
 I find myself being part of a greater whole comprised of staff and other volunteers working towards a common goal, learning to be of service in our communities.
 I had missed that feeling since being retired without even being aware of the loss.
 As expressed by Ram Dass, “ we walk each other home “ in the so many ways that are necessary for our individual and collective well being.
-I might still end up wheeling people around in the garden of a long term care home but meanwhile, may I continue being surprised by the gifts we give each other as clients, volunteers and staff of MVHPC.
-Diane Veilleux
+I might still end up wheeling people around in the garden of a long term care home but meanwhile, may I continue being surprised by the gifts we give each other as clients, volunteers and staff of MVHPC."
+Diane Veilleux, Hospice Apartment and Community Volunteer

 ________________________________________________________________________________________________